-Our machines are distributed principally through a worldwide organization of dealers (dealer network), 49 located in the United States and 123 located outside the United States, serving 190 countries.
+Our machines are distributed principally through a worldwide organization of dealers (dealer network), 48 located in the United States and 123 located outside the United States, serving 192 countries.
 Reciprocating engines are sold principally through the dealer network and to other manufacturers for use in products.
-Some of the reciprocating engines manufactured by our subsidiary Perkins Engines Company Limited, are also sold through its worldwide network of 96 distributors covering 179 countries.
-The FG Wilson branded electric power generation systems manufactured by our subsidiary Caterpillar Northern Ireland Limited are sold through its worldwide network of 184 distributors covering 145 countries.
+Some of the reciprocating engines manufactured by our subsidiary Perkins Engines Company Limited, are also sold through its worldwide network of 93 distributors covering 182 countries.
+The FG Wilson branded electric power generation systems primarily manufactured by our subsidiary Caterpillar Northern Ireland Limited are sold through its worldwide network of 154 distributors covering 131 countries.
 Some of the large, medium speed reciprocating engines are also sold under the MaK brand through a worldwide network of 20 distributors covering 130 countries.
 Our dealers do not deal exclusively with our products; however, in most cases sales and servicing of our products are the dealers' principal business.
 Some products, primarily turbines and locomotives, are sold directly to end customers through sales forces employed by the company.
 At times, these employees are assisted by independent sales representatives.

 The Financial Products line of business also conducts operations under highly competitive conditions.
 Financing for users of Caterpillar products is available through a variety of competitive sources, principally commercial banks and finance and leasing companies.
 We offer various financing plans designed to increase the opportunity for sales of our products and generate financing income for our company.
-A significant portion of Financial Products activity is conducted in North America, with additional offices in Latin America, Europe and Asia/Pacific.
+A significant portion of Financial Products activity is conducted in North America, with additional offices in Latin America, Asia/Pacific, Europe, Africa and Middle East.

-B. Basis of presentation and change in accounting principle
+B. Basis of presentation